Did the Canary Islands Guanches Build the Mysterious Mounds in Guia De Isora in Tenerife?

 A complex of earthworks in Guía de Isora is a real mystery

 It is a real mystery.
 In the Canary Islands, just outside the southern town of Guía de Isora in Tenerife, alongside the road going northwards, are a number of large mounds of earth and volcanic rocks.
 Some have definite walls to them made of stones and one is in a triangular shape.
-Every day thousands of cars pass them by but I think it is only me that has actually thought these constructions are of any importance to the history of the island.
-There is a real mystery here!
+Every day thousands of cars pass them by but I have often wondered if it is only me that has actually thought these constructions are of any importance to the history of the island.
+There is a real mystery going on here!
+What are these earthworks and why are they ignored and neglected?

 I have long been fascinated with the pyramid complexes of Tenerife and with the Guanches, who were the original people of the Canary Islands before the Spanish conquest.
 Many believe these people made the pyramids, although the academics will not accept this and neither will many local people, who say they are merely heaps of stone that farmers and landowners put there to clear the ground.
 The fact that the pyramids are stepped, have geometric shaping, are aligned, have ramps or stairways and must have taken an awful lot of hard work to construct are all ignored by these pyramid debunkers.